Fusion or Confusion? Multimodal Complexity Is Not All You Need: Introduction

 \section{Introduction}

-The pursuit of \ac{sota} performance in multimodal learning has led to increasingly complex architectures.
-The field is engaged in an architectural arms race, driven by the implicit assumption that novel fusion mechanisms, gradient-based regularization, and deeper, more sophisticated networks are the primary drivers of progress.
-This has resulted in a landscape in which models are often celebrated for their structural novelty, with performance gains on specific benchmarks presented as evidence of their superiority.
-However, such gains are difficult to interpret when evaluation protocols differ across papers and when key experimental factors\eg hyperparameter tuning, weight initialization, and missing-modality simulation, are not consistently controlled.
-In this paper, we challenge this prevailing narrative that architectural novelty is the primary driver of performance in multimodal learning.
+Multimodal learning leverages information from multiple data modalities to improve predictive performance of deep learning architectures.
+This is especially important for domains with many modalities such as medical applications \cite{Acosta_Falcone_Rajpurkar_Topol_2022}.
+Therefore, multimodal learning can enrich unimodal representations and enable models to capture more complex patterns than any single modality alone.
+At the same time, the pursuit of \ac{sota} performance in multimodal learning has led to increasingly complex architectures.
+The field is engaged in an architectural arms race, driven by the implicit assumption that novel fusion mechanisms, gradient-based regularizations, and deeper, more sophisticated networks are the primary drivers of progress.
+This has resulted in a landscape in which models are often celebrated for their structural novelty, with performance gains on specific datasets presented as evidence of their superiority.
+However, such gains are difficult to interpret when evaluation protocols differ across papers and when key experimental factors\eg hyperparameter tuning, weight initialization, and missing-modality simulation, are not controlled or present at all.

+In this paper, we challenge the prevailing narrative that architectural novelty is the primary driver of performance in multimodal learning.
 We argue that methodological rigor in model selection and evaluation can explain a substantial portion of reported improvements.
-Accordingly, we hypothesize that performance gains often attributed to complex design choices may not reliably persist under standardized experimental conditions.
-To substantiate this claim, we perform a large-scale empirical study evaluating \num{19} multimodal architectures across nine datasets with up to \num{488131} samples and up to \num{23} modalities.
-Our goal is to disentangle the contributions of architectural complexity from those of experimental practice.
-Our findings reveal that increased architectural complexity does not yield consistent gains over a simple late-fusion baseline when all methods are tuned and evaluated under the same rigorous protocol.
-Our contributions are summarized as follows:
+Accordingly, performance gains which are attributed to complex architectural contributions may not reliably persist in fair comparisons.
+We hypothesize that multimodal learning beyond image-text pairs currently does not reliably benefit from increasingly complex architectural machinery on top of a simple \ac{lf} baseline.
+While multimodal learning can in principle improve downstream performance and should often contain more task-relevant information than any single modality alone, we argue that this potential is currently not captured by more complex multimodal methods.